fabianstrue/MLiAS_YouTubeSentiment/README.md

   • Builds simple models to see which emotions drive views/likes/comments

 - **Presentation.mp4**
-  • Slide deck summarizing findings
+  • Video Presentation of Project

 - **Report.pdf**
   • Written report of methods and results